drserafin/Binomial-Theore/README.md

 - **Visual Aids and Examples**: Graphics and examples used.
 - **Presentation Materials**: Slides and supplementary

+# Contributing
+- Constributions are welcomes!
+If you have sugguestions, fixes, or improvements for this project please feel free to send a pull request.
+Your input is highly appreciated.

+## View the PDF

+You can view the PDF directly by [clicking here](./MATH_380-Presentation.pdf).

 ## License
 This project is licensed under the MIT License.